Frequently Asked Questions:

 Q: Can I be in the Beyond Boundaries Program as well as one of the First Year Ampersand Programs in Arts & Sciences?

 A: To promote access to all university programs and offerings to the maximum number of students, Beyond Boundaries Program students are not allowed to be in Ampersand Programs but are welcome to sign up for an Arts & Sciences First-Year Seminar or First-Year Opportunity Program.
-If you have questions, please speak to your four-year academic advisor.

 Q: What if I apply to Beyond Boundaries Program and do not get in?